-All Members whose home base is outside the Capital Regional District (CRD) are reimbursed for expenses related to accommodation in the Victoria area so they may attend sessions of the Legislature, participate in the work of assigned parliamentary committees, and undertake other MLA duties, as required.
+All Members whose home base is outside the Capital Regional District (CRD) are expected to have accommodation in the Victoria area so they may attend sessions of the Legislature, participate in the work of assigned parliamentary committees, and undertake other MLA duties, as required.

 The Capital City Living Allowance provides funds for a Member living outside the CRD to have a second temporary accommodation while serving as an MLA.

 SUMMARY OF OPTIONS

 There are several options available to the Member for this allowance, depending upon whether they decide to rent accommodation, to purchase a second residence, or to stay in commercial hotel accommodation for those days they must be in Victoria.

 The allowance for Members who rent or own, where expenses are supported by receipts, is capped at $19,000 per year.
 For Members who choose hotel accommodation, the annual cap is $17,000 where expenses are supported by receipts.
 Members who make other arrangements, or who do not provide receipts, may opt for a flat rate living allowance of $1,000 per month or $12,000 per year.